 Depending on the circumstances, coins or tokens may constitute interests in managed investment schemes (collective investment vehicles), securities, derivatives, or fall into a category of more generally defined financial products (including the ability to make non-cash payments), all of which are subject to the Australian financial services regulatory regime.

-ASIC has provided high-level guidance to assist in determining whether an ICO may fall within the Australian financial services regulatory framework in the ICO Information Sheet mentioned above.
+ASIC has provided high-level guidance to assist in determining whether an ICO may fall within the Australian financial services regulatory framework in INFO 225 (discussed above).
 A summary of ASIC’s guidance is provided in the Australian Treasury Issues Paper on Initial Coin Offerings published in 2019.

-While the ASX has endorsed blockchain with development plans for its own blockchain-based replacement for its equities clearing and settlement operations, the embracing of blockchain has not generally extend to cryptocurrencies.
-In late 2019 the exchange released updated compliance guidance regarding cryptocurrency-related activity, stating that such activities raise ‘significant legal, regulatory and public policy issues’ and its ‘concerns regarding cryptocurrency-related activities have been reinforced and amplified’.
+While the ASX has endorsed blockchain with development plans for its own blockchain-based replacement for its equities clearing and settlement operations, the embracing of blockchain has not generally extended to cryptocurrencies.
+In late 2019 the exchange released updated compliance guidance regarding cryptocurrency-related activity, stating that such activities raise “significant legal, regulatory and public policy issues” and its “concerns regarding cryptocurrency-related activities have been reinforced and amplified”.
 The ASX’s position remains that listing a crypto-currency business will need to satisfy stringent listing requirements.
-Despite these higher barriers to entry there have been numerous cryptocurrency related businesses and funds listed on the ASX this year.
+Despite these higher barriers to entry there have been numerous cryptocurrency related businesses and funds listed on the ASX in the last year.

 There are no specific regulatory restrictions concerning tokens and other virtual assets.
-The legal obligations and requirements applicable to any cryptocurrency, token or virtual asset will depend upon the rights which are attached to, and features of, them (as discussed above at section 9).
+The legal obligations and requirements applicable to any cryptocurrency, token or virtual asset will depend upon the rights which are attached to them and their features (as discussed at question 10).

-While Australia has not adopted any specific initiatives concerning tokens, virtual assets or cryptocurrencies, ASIC and AUSTRAC have established initiatives to assist fintech businesses more broadly in understanding their obligations such as setting up innovation hubs (see section 6).
+While Australia has not adopted any specific initiatives concerning tokens, virtual assets or cryptocurrencies, ASIC and AUSTRAC have established initiatives to assist fintech businesses more broadly in understanding their obligations such as setting up innovation hubs (see question 7).

 ASIC has indicated how Australian financial services laws may apply to ICOs as an alternative form of funding.
-See section 9 as to how the legal status of an ICO may trigger licensing, registration and disclosure requirements if the tokens represent financial products.
+This includes how the legal status of an ICO may trigger licensing, registration and disclosure requirements if the tokens represent financial products (see question 10).
 Regardless of whether a token constitutes a financial product, ICOs and security token offerings will be subject to ACL restrictions and AML/CTF reporting requirements.
-Entities engaging in lending activities within the scope of the National Credit Code (which may capture lending associated with security taken over digital assets), as contained in Schedule 1 of the National Consumer Credit Protection Act 2009 (Cth), will need to hold an Australian credit licence or be exempt from the requirement to be licensed.
+Entities engaging in lending activities within the scope of the National Credit Code (which may capture lending associated with security taken over digital assets), as contained in Schedule 1 of the NCCPA, will need to hold an Australian credit licence or be exempt from the requirement to be licensed.
 Credit licensees must also comply with a range of obligations including in relation to responsible lending.

-As mentioned in section 3 above there has been continuous development in the use of blockchain in bond issuances.
+As mentioned in question 2 there has been continuous development in the use of blockchain in bond issuances.
 Currently, the majority of blockchain issued bonds only mirror off-chain transactions on the on-chain ledger, rather than effecting the transaction using blockchain.
-The technology generally has not yet not extended to allow for the recordings in the ledger to constitute a transfer of legal title to the bonds and consequently, transactions are executed through an off-chain bond register then replicated on the blockchain.
+The technology generally has not yet extended to allow for the recordings in the ledger to constitute a transfer of legal title to the bonds and consequently, transactions are executed through an off-chain bond register and then replicated on the blockchain.

 Smart contracts (including self-executing contracts) are permitted in Australia under the Electronic Transactions Act 1999 (Cth) (ETA) and the equivalent Australian state and territory legislation.
 The ETA provides a legal framework to enable electronic commerce to operate in the same manner as paper-based transactions.
-Under the ETA, self-executing transactions are permitted in Australia, provided that they meet all traditional elements of a legal contract; intention to create legally binding obligations, offer and acceptance, certainty and consideration.
+Under the ETA, self-executing transactions are permitted in Australia, provided that they meet all traditional elements of a legal contract, including an intention to create legally binding obligations; offer and acceptance; certainty; and consideration.

-The pre-determined and self-executing form of smart contracts creates difficulties where there is a required element of discretion by either party, particularly relating to dispute mechanisms (eg, arbitration and mediation) and non-deterministic provisions.
+The pre-determined and self-executing form of smart contracts creates difficulties where there is a required element of discretion by either party, particularly relating to dispute mechanisms (e.g. arbitration and mediation) and non-deterministic provisions.
 There has been very little case law on the subject.
-Self-executing contracts may alter traditional dispute resolution in Australia based on the possibility of self-executing dispute resolution through online dispute resolution platforms.
+Self-executing contracts may alter traditional dispute resolution in Australia if online platforms can facilitate self-executing dispute resolution.

-To what extent are smart contracts in use in your jurisdiction?
-Please mention any key initiatives concerning the use of smart contracts in your jurisdiction.
+18. To what extent are smart contracts in use in your jurisdiction?
+Please mention any key initiatives concerning the use of smart contracts in your jurisdiction, including any examples relating to decentralised finance protocols.

 Aside from a small number of pilot phase testing programs, the use of smart contracts has historically been limited to the cryptocurrency sector.
 This has predominantly occurred through ICOs in which smart contracts are used to automatically mint and issue tokens upon payment.
 Additionally, they have also been used through numerous cryptocurrency exchanges and digital asset platforms for order matching and transaction execution (with increasing regularity for atomic swaps).

-However, the past few years has witnessed an increase in institutional adoption of smart contracts to digitise readily automatable processes.
+However, the past few years have seen an increase in institutional adoption of smart contracts to digitise readily automatable processes.
 This has primarily taken hold in the financial services sector with multiparty arrangements (for example, issuing bank guarantees or debt instruments, issuing and dealing with fund interests through smart contracts).
-The most prominent implementation of smart contracts in Australia is the ASX’s proposed replacement of its clearing and settlement system with a blockchain-based system as discussed above at section 2.
+The most prominent implementation of smart contracts in Australia is the ASX’s proposed replacement of its clearing and settlement system with a blockchain-based system as discussed in question 2.

 There have not been any governmental or regulatory enforcement actions taken specifically against the use of blockchain in Australia.
 However, regulators have continued to move from observational positions to enforcement with respect to fintech solutions more generally (some of which may involve the use of blockchain).
 This has predominantly occurred in the context of ICOs where ASIC has undertaken multiple actions against issuers where they have attempted to offer a regulated product outside of the financial services framework or have materially failed to appropriately disclose important information to retail investors.